johnrieth-zz/johnrieth.github.io/_posts/2018-01-03-ai-econ-finance-research.md

 date:   2018-01-03
 ---

 The list of papers and links are going to a mess for a while I figure out the best structure.
-Most ideas I have are going to be wrong.

 ## General
 - [Deep Learning: A Critical Approach by Gary Marcus](https://arxiv.org/ftp/arxiv/papers/1801/1801.00631.pdf) (PDF)